Bring your own data

 });

-This drops addByodLayer, recallByod, and updateByodDisplay from the registry AND removes byod from analyseData / processData scope.
-The classifier won’t pick BYOD tools, the model won’t see them in its prompt, and your application’s state.byod slice still exists if you want to manage data programmatically (via state.byod.addEntry) — but nothing the agent does will touch it.
+This drops addByodSource, setByodLayers, and updateByodDisplay from the registry AND removes byod from analyseData / processData scope.
+The classifier won’t pick BYOD tools and the model won’t see them in its prompt.
+For data you own upfront, model it as your own state and tools rather than the BYOD slice.

 {